 This is a process known as conditioning or priming, and is an essential part of growing in straw bales as they otherwise have no nutrients in them to feed the plants.

-This process is more fully explained in this article, but basically it involves adding a strong nitrogen fertilizerOpens in a new tab. mixed with water to the straw bale every 2-3 days.
+This process is more fully explained in this article, but basically it involves adding a strong nitrogen fertilizer mixed with water to the straw bale every 2-3 days.

 This sets in place a heating process as the microbes feed on the nitrogen and break down the straw in preparation to receive the plants themselves about 3-4 weeks later.